How To Avoid Paying Taxes in 2025

 School Enrollment

 You can take advantage of the education tax credits through the American Opportunity Tax Credit, which offers up to $2,500 credit paid during the taxable year per student.
-It’s calculated as 100% of the first $2,000 of qualified expenses plus 25% of the next $2,000 of expenses.
+This credit is available for the first four years of higher education and can be used to cover tuition, fees, and course materials.

-You could also consider the Lifetime Learning Credit, which offers up to $2,000 off tuition, fees, and course materials in 2024.
-This is only credited once per year and it’s calculated as 20% of the first $10,000 of qualified expenses.
+You could also consider the Lifetime Learning Credit, which offers up to $2,000 off tuition, fees, and course materials.
+This credit can be claimed once per year and is available for an unlimited number of years, making it a valuable option for those pursuing higher education or improving job skills.

 Check out: The 2023 Income Tax Brackets for Individuals and Married Couples.